Cimpress-MCP/vagrant-orchestrate/docs/strategy.md

 # Deployment Strategies

-Vagrant Orchestrate supports several deployment strategies including parallel and blue-green.
+Vagrant Orchestrate supports several deployment strategies including parallel and half and half.
 Here we'll cover how to use the various strategies as well as describing situations when each might be useful.

 ## Strategies